algoquant/presentations/bollinger_strategy_theory.md

 A larger training set has a smaller variance, but it also has a larger bias (it adjusts more slowly to the new prices).
 To achieve good out-of-sample performance, the optimal parameters should have both a small bias and a small variance.
 Achieving the best *bias-variance tradeoff* is one of the major objectives of *machine learning*.

+Choosing the right model parameters is difficult.
+It is the responsibility of the investor to make that choice.

 <br>